Country life in northern Pirkanmaa

 Kindness

 We want to create a warm and friendly atmosphere at the farm.
-For us, it means taking others into consideration, having an interest towards other people and actions for the wellbeing of our guests.
+For us, this means taking others into consideration, having an interest in other people and acting for the wellbeing of our guests.

 Sustainability

-We provide accommodation services in the sparsely populated countryside and practice organic farming and sustainable forestry.
+We provide accommodation services in the sparsely populated countryside and practise organic farming and sustainable forestry.
 The forests of our farm are FSC certified, and our farm is a member of ECEAT (European Centre for Ecological and Agricultural Tourism) Finland.
-We take the surrounding nature into account by saving energy, recycling waste, heating the farm with woodchips from our own forest and by utilising natural materials in construction.
+We show respect for nature by saving energy, recycling waste, heating the farm with woodchips from our own forest and by utilising natural materials in construction.

 Equality

-Everyone is welcome at the farm – we treat our guests like we would like ourselves to be treated.
-The doors of our farm are open for everyone looking for peaceful moments regardless of age, gender, status, or origin.
+Everyone is welcome at the farm – we treat our guests the way we would like to be treated.
+The doors of our farm are open for everyone looking for peaceful moments, regardless of age, gender, status, or origin.